Entry Into Canada on Original Visa

 Conditions of Temporary Residents

-The following is a general conditions that are automatically imposed on all temporary residents:
+The following is a general condition that are automatically imposed on all temporary residents:

 - to leave Canada by the end of their authorized period of stay